 Quite Possibly!
 The requirements vary between manufacturers, but you can check out our Embedded Solutions page here to confirm that your brand is listed.
 Specific model compatibility is always growing, so to find if your device will support integrated scanning, we recommend reaching out to your PaperCut Authorized Solution Center.

 Absolutely.
-Your system administrator can set-up scan actions to any email address.
-In general good security practice in organisations is to scan to your email address and forward it from there, however Integrated Scanning has the flexibility to accommodate both requirements.
+Your system administrator can set up scan actions to any email address.
+In general good security practice in organizations is to scan to your email address and forward it from there, however, Integrated Scanning has the flexibility to accommodate both requirements.

-Through scan to folder, and the addition of a extra file containing descriptive information on the scanned file (XML), integrators will be able to import your scanned documents into business systems for organising or processing.
-A more in depth look at the use of this file can be found in the ImportScannedDocuments article.
+Through scan to folder, and the addition of an extra file containing descriptive information on the scanned file (XML), integrators will be able to import your scanned documents into business systems for organizing or processing.
+A more in-depth look at the use of this file can be found in the ImportScannedDocuments article.

-Of course, the set-up may be slightly different, but then your business set-up is unique to you.
-Scan actions can be created to scan to email, folder locations and popular cloud storage areas.
+Of course, the setup may be slightly different, but then your business setup is unique to you.
+Scan actions can be created to scan email, folder locations, and popular cloud storage areas.